thhapke/di_textanalysis/README.md

 * **/solution** - containing the solution packages for the dockerfile, pipelines and operators.
 Each operator has a rudimentary documentation yet generated from the operator-code
 * **/data_repository** - for example data to test the operators

-In summary the framework consists of
+## 4 Parts for Text Analysis

+### Getting the Texts by Scraping News Articles from Websites

-* **scrapy** container that receives 5 files (pipelines.py, settings.py, spider.py, items.py and middlewares.py) through its inports and delivers the articles via 2 outports (json-string and dict).
+The tool of choice is the widely used open source framework [**scrapy**](https://scrapy.org).  container that receives 5 files (pipelines.py, settings.py, spider.py, items.py and middlewares.py) through its inports and delivers the articles via 2 outports (json-string and dict).
 The json-string data can be saved directly on an object store while the dictionary-formated output can further processed.

 * **meta-data** operator for saving the metadata of the article in a *HANA DB* table as reference

+### Identifying Words as Grammatical and Semantic Entities
-* **word extraction** operator using spacy for tokenizing, lemmatising and further cleasing the text by heuristic rules and using a *blacklist-file* for words to be ommitted.
+* **word_index** operator using spacy for tokenizing, lemmatising and further cleasing the text by heuristic rules and using a *blacklist-file* for words to be ommitted.
 A *lexicon.csv* can be used to map the words according to the lexicon lists.
 The result is stored as an index in a HANA DB table.

+### Detecting Sentiment Scoring
+* **sentiment analysis** to provide the *sentiment and subjectivity polarity* of the articles acccording to the used words

+### Identifying Topics
 * **topic finding** operator uses an Latent Dirichlet Allocation algorithm to find word clusters that could interpreted as *topics*
-* **sentiment analysis** to provide the *sentiment and subjectivity polarity* of the articles acccording to the used words

 # Short Introduction into Text Analysis
 Text analysis examines a larger amount of texts (= 'corpora') by using a number of algorithms in order to extract information from it.
 The basic level is to divide the text into **tokens** and then into **words** with its grammatical attributes.
 From there you can apply the next level of analytical methods to classify the text according e.g. to the sentiment, subjectivity or topic.